Elevated Brownies Recipe | Download for FREE!

 Tropicana Cookies

-If you want orange weed covered in bright hairs and a ton of kief crystals, Tropicana Cookies is the strain for you.
+If you want orange bud covered in bright hairs and a ton of kief crystals, Tropicana Cookies is the strain for you.

-And, the orange hairs aren’t the only thing orange about this weed: it also has very distinct orange and other citrus flavors that your mouth and nose will absolutely love.
+And, the orange hairs aren’t the only thing orange about this weed: it also has a distinct taste and aroma of sweet oranges that your mouth and nose will absolutely love.

 Myth #1.
 It’s more potent than other less orange strains.